What to Do If Photos Disappeared from an SD Card: an Easy Fix

 Are the Pictures on Your SD Card Hidden?

-1. Press Windows button+E to launch Windows Explorer and navigate to the folder where you’ve saved the photos.
+1. Press Windows+E to launch Windows Explorer and navigate to the folder where you’ve saved the photos.

 2. Select View from the top of the Windows Explorer, and select Show > Hidden items.show hidden files windows explorer